-There’s never been a more exciting time to pursue careers within the global sport industry.
-From greater sport participation and the introduction of new sports to increased sports facilities, events, goods and services, sport as a business is booming.
+There’s never been a more exciting time to pursue careers within the global sport industry, which is booming in terms of greater sport participation, the development of new sports, a growth in sport facilities and a flourishing of sport events taking place around the world.

-Special emphasis is placed on developing your analytical and creative skills, crucial for sound decision making, innovative problem solving and flexible business strategies.
-Through the extensive use of examples, case studies, group works and projects.
-You should experience complex, realistic decision making situations, analysing sports organisations contexts and functions both nationally and internationally.
+Special emphasis is placed on developing your analytical and creative skills, crucial for sound decision making, innovative problem solving and developing flexible business strategies, through the extensive use of examples, case studies, group work and projects.

 You’ll be taught by expert staff who have mix of practitioner experience and high academic profiles, and who have published various academic work on different parts of the sport sector.